 We lead the way in setting new standards for the information and heritage industries.
-Revolutionary exhibitions such as Sacred and Taking Liberties attract thousands of visitors every year.
+Revolutionary exhibitions such as ‘Propaganda: Power and Persuasion’ and ‘Mughal India: Art, Culture and Empire’ attract thousands of visitors every year.
 And award-winning initiatives such as our Business & IP Centre, our online Annual Report, and our interactive exhibition system Turning the Pages™ are recognised for their innovative approach.

 We are continually building on this success.
 Each year, the British Library online catalogue generates 25 million searches.
 As we digitise more items, that number will continue to grow.
 And by commissioning groundbreaking research, we're leading the debate on many aspects of the Web 2.0 era.

 What the British Library does - collecting, preserving and sharing knowledge from around the world - inspires people to make scientific discoveries, launch amazing inventions or create stunning artworks.
 In this department you'll ensure that our vast knowledge and expertise and our unrivalled collections continue to inspire even more people.